The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Introduction

-The contribution from the QED to these mass difference has been studied using various approaches.
+The contribution of the QED to the mass difference has been studied using various approaches.
 The electromagnetic contribution to the pion mass difference was first calculated using current algebra and QCD sum rules in Ref.~\cite{Das:1967it} in the chiral limit.
 In Ref.~\cite{Gerstein:1967zza,Cook:1968ytb} the authors calculated the finite quark mass corrections to the above calculation for $m_u=m_d$.

 In Ref.~\cite{Dmitrasinovic:1995pr} the value of the QED contribution and the mechanical contribution have both been calculated in the two flavour NJL.
 The contribution coming from neutral pion mass correction ($O(\alpha m_\pi^2)$) plus the mechanical contribution have been estimated to be $1\%$.
 In Ref.~\cite{Fujihara:2005wk} a similar calculation has been performed with the additional analysis of the $\sigma$ mode and the finite temperature behaviour of the masses.